Free Shipping with Orders Over $150 (excludes orders with D8 products)

 What’s the cGMP certificate?
 The cGMP (Current Good Manufacturing Practices) certification is crucial in the pharmaceutical, dietary supplement, and food industries.
 It ensures that our manufacturing processes follow specific guidelines to produce products that meet quality standards, are safe for consumption, and are consistently manufactured with integrity. cGMP certification is particularly relevant in the CBD industry, where product quality and safety are paramount.

 If you've been tossing and turning at night, unable to find the elusive land of dreams, you're not alone.
 Sleep troubles affect countless people worldwide.
-But what if there was a natural remedy that could help you get the restful sleep you crave?
+But what if there was a natural option that could help you feel more relaxed at night and support the rest you’ve been looking for?
 Explore how CBD gummies for sleeping work and determine whether you might benefit from them!

 CBD gummies for sleeping, often affectionately referred to as "sleepy gummies," are a tasty and convenient way to incorporate the potential benefits of cannabidiol into your nighttime routine.
 But what exactly are they?

 These gummies are infused with CBD, a non-psychoactive compound derived from the cannabis plant.
 They come in various flavors and shapes, making them a delightful treat before bedtime.
-CBD gummies may help you relax, calm intrusive thoughts, and potentially improve the quality of your sleep.
+CBD gummies may help you relax, quiet busy thoughts, and make it easier to settle into a good night’s rest.

 To understand how CBD gummies can aid in sleep, it's essential to know a bit about the endocannabinoid system (ECS).
 The endocannabinoid system is an intricate and vital regulatory network within the human body.
 It consists of three main components: endocannabinoids, receptors, and enzymes.
 These components play a crucial role in regulating various bodily functions, including sleep.

-CBD interacts with the ECS by binding to cannabinoid receptors, helping to modulate sleep patterns, calm the nervous system, and promote relaxation.
-By calming your mind and body, CBD gummies can make it easier to drift off into a peaceful slumber.
+CBD interacts with the ECS by engaging with cannabinoid receptors, which many believe helps influence sleep cycles, ease the mind, and encourage relaxation.
+By creating a calmer headspace, CBD gummies may make it easier to drift into rest.

-Many CBD Sleep gummies also contain CBN, an additional cannabinoid that is typically used for sleep as it has natural sedative properties.
+Many CBD Sleep gummies also contain CBN, a cannabinoid often chosen for nighttime routines thanks to its naturally calming qualities.
 We recommend avoiding sleep products that contain melatonin, as the doses available in products in your local store are usually too high to be safe and effective.

 CBD, short for cannabidiol, is one of over a hundred compounds found in the cannabis plant.
 It's important to note that CBD is non-psychoactive, meaning it won't produce the "high" associated with its counterpart, THC.
 Instead, CBD interacts with the ECS in a way that promotes overall well-being, including a potentially positive impact on sleep, due to its calming properties.